-All outstanding advances under the Term Loan and Revolving Credit Facility are due and payable in full on June 30, 2027 (the "Maturity Date").
-The Term Loan (commencing on September 30, 2022) and the Delayed Draw Term Loan (commencing on December 31, 2023), amortize in quarterly installments in an amount (subject, in each case, to adjustments for prior mandatory and voluntary prepayments of principal) equal to: (a) 1.25% of the original principal amount on each of the following eleven quarter-end payment dates; (b) 1.875% of the original principal amount on each of the next eight quarter-end payment dates; and (c) all remaining principal on the Maturity Date.
-The annual interest rates applicable to advances will be calculated, at the Company's option, by using either a base rate, Daily Simple SOFR plus 0.10%, or Term SOFR plus 0.10%, in each case, plus an applicable margin percentage that corresponds to the Company's consolidated net leverage ratio.
-Subject to various requirements, the Company generally may (and, under certain circumstances, must), prepay all or a portion of the outstanding balance of the advances, together with accrued interest thereon, prior to their contractual maturity.
-The obligations of the Company and its subsidiaries under the Credit Agreement are secured by a first priority security interest in substantially all of the Company's assets.
+All outstanding advances under the Term Loans and Revolving Credit Facility are due and payable in full on June 30, 2027 (the "Maturity Date").
+The Initial Term Loan (commencing on September 30, 2022) and the Incremental Term Loan (commencing on May 29, 2024) amortize in quarterly installments in an amount (subject, in each case, to adjustments for prior mandatory and voluntary prepayments of principal) equal to: (a) 1.25% of the original principal amount on each of the following eleven quarter-end payment dates; (b) 1.875% of the original principal amount on each of the next eight quarter-end payment dates; and (c) all remaining principal on the Maturity Date.
+The annual interest rates applicable to advances will be calculated, at the Company's option, by using either a base rate, Term SOFR plus 0.10% or (solely with respect to the Revolving Credit Facility) Daily Simple SOFR plus 0.10%, in each case, plus an applicable margin percentage that corresponds to the Company's consolidated net leverage ratio.
+Subject to various requirements, the Company generally may (and, under certain circumstances, must), prepay all or a portion of the outstanding balance of the advances, priority security interest in substantially all of the assets of the Company and each of its subsidiaries.

-At December 31, 2023 and September 30, 2023, there was \$280.0 million and \$283.8 million, respectively, of principal outstanding under the Term Loan, \$163.1 million and \$93.1 million, respectively, of principal outstanding under the Revolving Credit Facility, and availability of \$153.6 million and \$222.1 million, respectively, under the Revolving Credit Facility, including a reduction for outstanding letters of credit.
+At June 30, 2024 and September 30, 2023, there was \$397.5 million and \$283.8 million, respectively, of principal outstanding under the Term Loans, \$81.9 million and \$93.1 million, respectively, of principal outstanding under the Revolving Credit Facility, and availability of \$309.7 million and \$222.1 million, respectively, under the Revolving Credit Facility, including a reduction for outstanding letters of credit.

 The Credit Agreement contains customary negative covenants for agreements of this type, including, but not limited to, restrictions on the Company's ability to make acquisitions, make loans or advances, make capital expenditures and investments, pay dividends, create or incur indebtedness, create liens, wind up or dissolve, consolidate, merge or liquidate, or sell, transfer or dispose of assets.
-The Credit Agreement also requires the Company to satisfy certain financial covenants, including a minimum fixed charge coverage ratio of 1.20-to-1.00 and a maximum consolidated leverage ratio of 3.50-to-1.00, subject to certain adjustments.
-At December 31, 2023 and September 30, 2023, the Company's fixed charge coverage ratio was 3.35-to-1.00 and 2.56-to-1.00, respectively, and the Company's consolidated leverage ratio was 1.78-to-1.00 and 1.72-to-1.00, respectively.
-At both December 31, 2023 and September 30, 2023, the Company was in compliance with all covenants under the Credit Agreement.
+The Credit Agreement also requires the Company to satisfy certain financial covenants, including a minimum fixed charge coverage ratio of 1.20- to-1.00 and a maximum consolidated leverage ratio of 3.50-to-1.00, subject to certain adjustments.
+At June 30, 2024 and September 30, 2023, the Company's fixed charge coverage ratio was 3.15-to-1.00 and 2.56-to-1.00, respectively, and the Company's consolidated leverage ratio was 1.81-to-1.00 and 1.72-to-1.00, respectively.
+At both June 30, 2024 and September 30, 2023, the Company was in compliance with all covenants under the Credit Agreement.

 From time to time, the Company has entered into interest rate swap agreements to hedge against the risk of changes in interest rates.
-At both December 31, 2023 and September 30, 2023, the aggregate notional value of these interest rate swap agreements was \$300.0 million, and the fair value was \$17.6 million and \$26.9 million, respectively, which is included within other assets on the Company's Consolidated Balance Sheets.
+At June 30, 2024 and September 30, 2023, the aggregate notional value of these interest rate swap agreements was \$300.0 million, and the fair value was \$20.5 million and \$26.9 million, respectively, which is included within "Other assets" on the Company's Consolidated Balance Sheets.